clayauld/pandoc-md2pdf-web/README.md

 ### Special Features

+- **Custom Lua Filters**: Create and manage custom Pandoc Lua filters via the web UI or API.
+Filters can either override the default filter or be applied in addition to it.
+Filters are persisted on the server and can be enabled/disabled without losing configuration.
+Use the "Custom Lua Filter" section in the web interface to create filters that modify document structure, add custom processing, or implement advanced formatting rules.
-- **Line Breaks**: The included `filter.lua` filter is currently commented out and effectively empty.
-To use a Lua filter, you should map your own filter file to `/app/filter.lua` using Docker volumes (e.g., `- ./my_assets/filter.lua:/app/filter.lua`) and configure it as needed.
-Without this mapping, the default system won't process any filters (a commented-out Lua filter does nothing).
+- **Default Filter**: The included `filter.lua` filter provides the base processing.
+You can override it via Docker volumes or use the web UI's custom filter feature with "override" mode.
+To modify the system-wide default, map your own filter file to `/app/filter.lua` using Docker volumes.
 - **Watermarks**: When enabled, injects `watermark.tex` which uses the LaTeX `draftwatermark` package

 ---